-Rancho Cucamonga is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Rancho Cucamonga isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Rancho Cucamonga are a mix of both white- and blue-collar jobs.
 Overall, Rancho Cucamonga is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Rancho Cucamonga who work in office and administrative support (14.31%), sales jobs (12.77%), and management occupations (11.47%).
+There are especially a lot of people living in Rancho Cucamonga who work in office and administrative support (15.32%), sales jobs (11.92%), and management occupations (11.11%).

 Also of interest is that Rancho Cucamonga has more people living here who work in computers and math than 95% of the places in the US.

 Rancho Cucamonga is an extremely ethnically-diverse city.
 The people who call Rancho Cucamonga home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rancho Cucamonga residents report their race to be White, followed by Asian.
 Rancho Cucamonga also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 35.82% of the city’s residents.
-Important ancestries of people in Rancho Cucamonga include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 37.25% of the city’s residents.
+Important ancestries of people in Rancho Cucamonga include German, Irish, English, Italian, and French.

 The most common language spoken in Rancho Cucamonga is English.
 Other important languages spoken here include Spanish and Chinese.